JJ498164/Resonant-Scaling-Theory-RST-v6.0/README.md

+RST is a tool not a medical device.
 ​Resonant Scaling Theory (RST) v6.1: The Empirical Pivot ​Bridging the 6.1s Topological Bottleneck via 39 Hz Spectral Engineering ​Author: JJ Botha (The Resonant Keeper)